lacma2011/rails5_carrierwave/README.md

 >docker-compose build

-Seed DB for first time running:
->docker-compose run rails rake db:create

 Startup:
 >docker-compose up

+Seed DB if this container is running for first time:
+>docker exec $(docker ps -q -f "name=rails") bundle exec rake db:seed

+(disregard ruby warnings)

 Now you can view the application at: